OfficeDev/office-js-docs-pr/docs/excel/co-authoring-in-excel-add-ins.md

 - Excel Online
 - Excel for Android
-- Excel for iOS
+- Excel for iPad
-- Excel Mobile for Windows 10
+- Excel Mobile on Windows 10
-- Excel for Windows Desktop for Office 365 customers (Windows desktop build 16.0.8326.2076 or later, which is available to current channel customers effective August 2017)
+- Excel on Windows Desktop for Office 365 customers (Windows desktop build 16.0.8326.2076 or later, which is available to current channel customers effective August 2017)

 ## Coauthoring overview